Don't write me an angry email or yell at me at a signing. Pay attention to your kids and what they're reading, dude.

 I'm also not playing fair in BOD.
 If you and I went out for a beer to discuss political policy, I would never be as extreme as the tone of BOD.
 My opinions are far more nuanced.
 It truly bothers me that we haven't punished any bankers and that those who are hoarding the nation's wealth aren't afraid of the rest of us.
 Otherwise, I'm generally pretty reasonable on most issues and I usually land somewhere in the middle between the extreme left or right.

+No doubt, much of my research for BOD has landed me on a watch list or two.
 I'll end this afterword by showing you the 60-minutes piece that scared the crap out of me and inspired much of the end of this story.
-I figure if this is the base approved for media coverage, how much worse off are the top secret ones whose top secret funding has likely been skimmed?
+I figure if this is the base approved for media coverage, how much worse off are the top secret bases whose top secret funding has likely been skimmed?